Mount of the Holy Cross: Mountain

 Mount of the Holy Cross was named for the distinctive cross-shaped snowfield on its northeast face.
 On May 11, 1929.
 President Herbert Hoover designated the area surrounding the mountain as Holy Cross National Monument under United States Forest Service administration.
 The monument was transferred to the National Park Service in 1933.
-The mountain's remote location made visitor visits difficult, and on August 3, 1950, President Harry Truman signed an act abolishing the national monument and returning the area to White River National Forest.
+The mountain's remote location made tourism difficult, and on August 3, 1950, President Harry Truman signed an act abolishing the national monument and returning the area to White River National Forest.
 The former national monument is now a part of the Holy Cross Wilderness.

 This mountain has been the subject of painters, photographers and even a poem by Henry Wadsworth Longfellow, ("The Cross of Snow").
 The first publicly available photograph was published in National Geographic magazine.
 Thomas Moran depicted the mountain in an oil painting, which now is part of the collection of the Museum of the American West, part of the Autry National Center in Los Angeles, California.
 It is still much photographed but it is not as well known today as it was in the past.

 Nearby features include Bowl of Tears Lake, directly under the east face of the peak, Tuhare Lakes, in a cirque that lies south of a significant subpeak, and several other lakes.
 Notable locations within 35 mi include the Dotsero volcano (near Interstate 70), Vail and Aspen.
 US 24 runs near the peak through Gilman.

 The first recorded ascent of Holy Cross was in 1873, by F. V. Hayden and photographer W. H. Jackson during one of Hayden's geographical surveys.
 However, the peak may well have been ascended previously by miners or American Indians.
 The first winter ascent of the peak was made in 1943 by Russel Keene and Howard Freedman of the 10th Mountain Division, then stationed at Camp Hale.

 The mining town of Holy Cross City was established in 1880 to serve the growing mining operations around the region.
 In 1883, the Holy Cross City Trail was built to the town, but the town was depopulated from a peak of 600 people the next year.

 Holy Cross can be climbed by at least four different routes, with the easiest and most common route being the North Ridge, which involves 5000 ft of vertical gain over 11.5 mi and is rated YDS Class 2 for moderate scrambling.
 The Cross Couloir route forms the vertical portion of the famous cross feature, and provides an advanced snow climb or extreme ski descent.